larriant/thepheonixproject/conferences.md

 # Conferences
-This page is for listing upcoming conferences we could go to.
+This page is for listing upcoming conferences related to The Phoenix Projects values.

 + [Beyond Convention][1] (July)
 + [Alter Ego][2] (September)